zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/uploading-and-managing/uploading-files.md

 The _Documents and Media_ application is where users can store their files natively inside the DXP instance.
 Unless a certain file format is disallowed, users can upload most types of files: documents, images, and videos.

-Users have the ability to upload a single file or multiple files simultaneously.
-Only authenticated users with the required permissions can upload files.
-See the [Documents and Media Permissions Reference](./documents-and-media-permissions-reference.md) for more information.
+Users with adequate permissions have the ability to upload a single file or multiple files simultaneously.
+See the [Documents and Media Permissions Reference](../publishing-and-sharing/managing-document-access/documents-and-media-permissions-reference.md) for more information.
 To learn more about DXP Roles and Permissions in general, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).

 ## Uploading a Single File